40net-cloud/fortinet-azure-solutions/FortiGate/SD-WAN/docs/config-sdwan-ipsec.md

 1. Connection from client to the server in Azure over the IPSEC connection between both FortiGate devices - s: 172.16.248.10 - d: 172.16.137.4
 2. Packet is decrypted, inspected and forwarded when allowed to the server - s: 172.16.248.10 - d: 172.16.137.4
 3. Server responds and sends the packet using user defined routing (UDR) back to the FortiGate in Azure - s: 172.16.137.4 - d: 172.16.248.10
-4. Packet is inspected and when allowed encrypted and send to the FortiGate for decryption and forwarding to the client - s: 172.16.137.4 - d: 172.16.248.10
+4. Packet is inspected and when allowed encrypted and sent to the FortiGate for decryption and forwarding to the client - s: 172.16.137.4 - d: 172.16.248.10

 On failover the public IP and user defined routing is moved to point to the secondary FortiGate using the SDN connector.